fe01134/dtb_nextjs/src/content/place/post-10.md

 The Marina offers many activities including:

-- Excursions.
-Explore the stunning coastline with a variety of boat tours available at the Marina.
+- **Excursions**:  Explore the stunning coastline with a variety of boat tours available at the Marina.
 You can choose from relaxing sightseeing tours, dolphin watching excursions, or adventurous water sports including jet skiing and parasailing.

-- Shops, Restuarants and Bars.
-You will find lots of quaint cafes, restaurants and shops along the perimeter of the marina.
+- **Shops, Restuarants and Bars**:  You will find lots of quaint cafes, restaurants and shops along the perimeter of the marina.
 The marina is surrounded by colorful condominiums with shops, resteraunts located on the ground level floors.
 You can have a drink, eat and shop at while you wait for you time slot for your excursions.
 Some places do offer live entertainment in the evening in the summer.  .

 # Location